Interplay of itinerant electrons and Ising moments in a hybrid honeycomb quantum magnet TmNi$_3$Al$_9$: Abstract

 \section{Abstract}

-The interplay between itinerant electrons and local magnetic moments in quantum material brings rich and fascinating phenomena and stimulates the development of the theoretical framework.
-In this work, we perform the thermodynamic, electric transport, neutron diffraction measurements and present the physical understanding of the honeycomb lattice magnet TmNi$_3$Al$_9$.
-We found that the Tm$^{3+}$ ion forms an Ising-like moment, with the Ising axis normal to the honeycomb layer.
-An antiferromagnetic order around ${T_{\rm N}=3}\ \rm K$ was observed, and the magnetic structure was determined by the neutron diffraction.
-With applying magnetic field along the easy axis, the antiferromagnetic order is gradually suppressed until the critical point around 0.9 T. A comprehensive field-temperature phase diagram was established, and enhanced critical spin fluctuations were observed in the vicinity of the critical field.
-The quantum Ising nature of the local moment and the coupling to the itinerant electrons are discussed.
+The interplay between itinerant electrons and local magnetic moments in quantum materials brings about rich and fascinating phenomena and stimulates various developments in the theoretical framework.
+In this work, thermodynamic, electric transport, and neutron diffraction measurements were performed on a newly synthesized honeycomb lattice magnet TmNi$_3$Al$_9$.
+Based on the experimental data, a magnetic field temperature phase diagram was constructed, exhibiting three essentially different magnetic regions.
+Below ${T_{\rm N}=2.97 \pm 0.02}\ \rm K$ Tm$^{3+}$ moments order antiferromagnetically in zero field.
+We found that the Tm$^{3+}$ ions form a pseudo-doublet ground state with the Ising-like moments lying normal to the two-dimensional honeycomb layers.
+Application of a magnetic field along the easy axis gradually suppresses the antiferromagnetic order in favor of an induced ferromagnetic state above the critical field ${B_c=0.92 \pm 0.05}\ \rm T$.
+In the vicinity of $B_c$, a strong enhancement of the quantum spin fluctuations was observed.
+The quantum Ising nature of the local moments and the coupling to itinerant electrons are discussed.